 Use this map to find the local legal aid office near you.

-NEW: Information about the 'Public Charge' Rule and how it affects benefits can be read here.
+NEW: Information about the 'Public Charge' Rule has changed.
+Please read here.

 Are you 60 or over and looking for legal assistance in the Portland area?
 A Senior Law Project volunteer attorney may be able to help.

 What does expungement mean in Oregon and what happens after you get one?

 Laws to protect more renters from large rent increases and no-cause evictions

 Bankruptcy Class - Chapter 7